David S. Van Pelt Family Distinguished Professor of Marketing

-The American Marketing Association (AMA) named her as one of its inaugural cohort of AMA Fellows in 2015.
-She was selected for her significant contributions to the research, theory and practice of marketing and her service to the AMA.
+The American Marketing Association (AMA) named her a Marketing Legend in 2016.
+She was selected for its inaugural cohort of AMA Fellows for her significant contributions to the research, theory and practice of marketing and service to the AMA in 2015.

 She received both the Innovative Contributor to Marketing Award from the Marketing Management Association and the Outstanding Marketing Educator Award from the Academy of Marketing Science in 2004.

 Dr. Zeithaml is the author or co-author of seven books.
 She and her co-authors won the prestigious inaugural Berry-American Marketing Association Book Prize for their book Driving Customer Equity: How Customer Lifetime Value is Reshaping Corporate Strategy.
 She is the first author of the best-selling business book Delivering Quality Service: Balancing Customer Perceptions and Expectations, which won the Choice Book Award and is now in its 20th printing.
 She is also the first author of the Irwin/McGraw-Hill textbook Services Marketing, now in its sixth edition.

 She is the former associate dean of the MBA Program, former senior associate dean for academic affairs and former chair of the marketing area at UNC Kenan-Flagler.